Zoeller M57 Sump Pump

 ✔ Yes, Never plug two sump pumps into the same electrical socket.
 The fuse will blow.
 Do not use an extension cord either.

 Will this pump fit into an 11 inch diameter pit that is not very deep?
+The pump port would need to be less than four inches from the basin bottom.

 ✔ Yes.
 It will fit.
 The pump is 10 1/8 inches at the widest part.
 The pump discharge port is about two one-half inches from the bottom of the pump.
 The pump is about 10.3 inches high.